jjurm/weatherapp/README.md

   This will download necessary libraries, build the project and run it.

+To run tests, run `./gradlew test` and find reports in `/build/reports/tests/test`

-To build the JAR file bundled with all dependencies on your own, run `./gradlew fullJar`, the output is in `./build/libs`
+To build the JAR file bundled with all dependencies on your own, run `./gradlew fullJar`, the output is in `/build/libs`

 ## Requirements